Marcello Truzzi: Career

 A professor of sociology at Eastern Michigan University from 1974–2003, Truzzi served as the chair of the sociology department from 1974 to 1985.

 Truzzi also taught at Cornell, the University of South Florida, the University of Michigan, and the New College of Florida.
-His 1968 textbook, “Sociology in Every Day Life,” was a best-seller.
+His 1968 textbook,Sociology in Everyday Life, was a best-seller.

 Truzzi founded the skeptical journal Explorations.
 In 1976, Truzzi was a founding member of the skeptic organization CSICOP and served as its co-chairman along with Paul Kurtz.
 Truzzi's journal became the official journal of the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP) and was renamed The Zetetic ("zetetic" is another name for "skeptic" and is not to be confused with zetetics, the study of the relationship of art and science).
 The journal was under his editorship for the first year, until August 1977.
 He left CSICOP about a year after its founding, after receiving a vote of no confidence from the group's Executive Council.
 Truzzi wanted to include pro-paranormal people in the organization and pro-paranormal research in the journal, but CSICOP felt that there were already enough organizations and journals dedicated to the paranormal.
 Kendrick Frazier became the editor of CSICOP's journal and the name was changed to Skeptical Inquirer.